koto

 copy

-Makes a copy of the value.
+Makes a copy of the provided value.

 Shared mutable data